 - Participate in individual supervision and group consultation.
-Attend monthly BIP staff meetings, monthly all-staff meetings and two professional development opportunities.
+Attend program meetings, staff meetings, and staff training.

 - Maintain and enhance your ability and skills by keeping current with pertinent research and program related literature, attending workshops and seminars, and taking advantage of work related opportunities for learning on the job.